 — Juan Ucciani, Senior Product Manager

 Originally, the mobile engineering teams at Mercado Libre used a common logging solution for error monitoring.
 However, it also lacked the search and filtering capabilities needed to find and fix errors.
 In order to deliver a world class experience to their users, Mercado Libre made the switch to Bugsnag, and started gaining value from automatic error grouping and the ability to prioritize errors with breadcrumbs, search, and filtering.
 When Bugsnag introduced stability management, Mercado Libre was impressed by the diagnostics capabilities, which allowed its mobile teams to monitor all applications and deliver stable application experiences.

 Mercado Libre faced a new challenge when the global pandemic hit in 2020.
 Suddenly, consumers were downloading and using mobile apps in droves.
 This considerable shift to online shopping was expected to happen in three-to-five year’s time, but in reality seemed to have arrived within six-to-eight months.

-Mercado Libre scaled usage and benefitted from features such as unlimited users and expanded quota limits.
+Mercado Libre benefited from Bugsnag’s full stack capabilities and the ease of scaling usage over time.
 As Juan explains, “Bugsnag is really important to us for the whole ecosystem, not just the IT team.
 We needed full access to everything that Bugsnag could give us.”